 Poster Session & Presentation Proposals

-This year's conference will center around four learning strands, including:
+This year's conference will center around five learning strands, including:

 - Teaching STEM to Diverse Students (Low Income, Rural, Urban, Hispanic, etc.)